Climate change and displacement

 Once the super storm had passed, Algina’s husband Joel – who nearly drowned when he was swept away by floodwaters – joined local workers in building new, sturdier housing well above sea level.
 Making sure homes are equipped to face future climate-related threats is central to facilitating safe and sustainable returns.

-UNHCR also supports planned relocation, which seeks to move people out of harm’s way when hazards such rises in sea levels threaten to render certain areas uninhabitable.
+UNHCR has experience in providing guidance on planned relocation, which seeks to move people out of harm’s way when hazards such rises in sea levels threaten to render certain areas uninhabitable.
 With Georgetown University and other partners, the agency has developed guidance on the planned relocation of at-risk populations to protect them from disasters and the impact of climate change while respecting their human rights.
-UNHCR recently took part in an exercise led by the governments of Costa Rica and Panama to simulate a disaster and deal in real time with the “virtual fallout” — following up by issuing guidelines for the kind of protections displaced people in such a scenario might need.

 Finally, the agency does not believe it can build sustainability and resilience by parachuting in clean technologies and imposing them from on high.
 UNHCR will continue to advocate for the empowerment of refugees and host communities through their full participation in the planning and implementation of energy programmes, knowledge transfer and capacity-building in technical and business skills, as well as support for bottom-up innovation to create locally appropriate interventions.